Skip to navigation Skip to content

 • a latter day adjustment is needed

 Only experienced Service Officers can process radiation oncology claims.
-If a Service Officer is not suitably skilled to process radiation oncology claims:
+If a Service Officer is not skilled to process radiation oncology claims:

 • proficiency raise the claim in PaNDA, and/or